 Day 6: Larmes du Desert

 Larmes du Desert.
 Tears of the desert…is this what it sounds like when myrrh trees cry?
-If a desert, then this desert is not scorching, hostile and dusty environment we usually associate with deserts.
+If a desert, then this desert is not a scorching, hostile, and dusty environment we usually associate with deserts.
 When I took in deeper breaths, it felt so familiar, like a deja vue.
 As I recalled all the deserts I’ve been to, a memory surfaced.
-The perfume took me back down the memory lane, images resurfacing, vivid and colorful.
-Gold, myrrh and frankincense!
+The perfume took me back down memory lane, images resurfacing, vivid and colorful.
+Gold, myrrh, and frankincense!
 Gifts of the Three Kings.

 Embracing softness of frankincense rises, dragging me deeper down into clouds of earthy balsamic and spicy tones, soothing as I take off my flip-flops and walk upon this ground with bare feet (anyone entering the chapel is required to remove their shoes…), feeling a warm breeze coming from the mountain and scattered rays of sunshine touching the skin on my arms and feet, adding it a very subtle golden glow…my skin breathes patchouly.

 This is why it took me days to get over it, I cherished this memory.
-There are perfumes that make me cry, and Larmes du Desert is one of them.
+There are perfumes that make me cry, and Larmes du Desert from Atelier des Ors is one of them.

 As for this photo, I found my silver Hamsa hand pendant: it can be traced back to the people of Phoenicia, some say that it was present even before, in ancient Egypt.
 An ancient symbol of protection, bringing happiness…so I share it with you, together with my impression of this wonderful perfume!

 The Plum Girl